sdjespersen/zincio/docs/index.rst

    api

 Overview
 ========

 `Zinc <https://project-haystack.org/doc/Zinc>`_ is a CSV-like format for Project Haystack.
-This project exists solely to make it simple—and *fast!*—to load Zinc-format strings into a ``Grid``.
+This library makes it easy—and fast—to read and write Zinc-format strings to and from a ``Grid``.

 Other Python libraries for Zinc exist, notably `hszinc
 <https://github.com/widesky/hszinc>`_.
 So why this library?
 Basically only one